xmartlabs/android-snapshot-publisher/README.md

 - `commitHistoryFormat`: Specifies the `{commitHistory}` variable format.
 As `headerFormat` does, it uses [Git's pretty format] to create the `commitHistory` for the previous commits.
-It includes all commits from the last -not current- commit to `maxCommitHistoryLines` commits before that.

 - `maxCommitHistoryLines`: Indicates the number of commits included in `{commitHistory}`.

 - `outputFile`: The file where the release notes will be saved.
-By default this value is `null` and that means the release notes will be generated and delivered with the snapshot build but it will not be saved in the local storage.
+By default this value is `null` and that means the release notes will be generated and delivered with the snapshot build but it will not be saved in the file system.
-If you want to save the release notes in the local storage, you can set `outputFile = file("release-notes.txt")`.
+If you want to save the release notes in the file system, you can set `outputFile = file("release-notes.txt")`.
+You can define it using a relative path (where the start point is the Android application module folder) or an absolute path.

 - `includeLastCommitInHistory`: Flag to include the most recent commit in `{commitHistory}`.
-By default this value is `false` because it's used in `{header}`.
+By default this value is `false` because it's used in `{header}`

 - `includeMergeCommitsInHistory`: Flag to include merge commits in `{commitHistory}`.